 Method 2: Electrical Testing

-This type of testing focuses on ensuring the electrical integrity and functionality of these parts.
+This process verifies the electrical integrity and functionality of these components.

 1. Inspect Motor and Solenoid Connections: The first step in electrical testing involves a thorough inspection of the motor and solenoid connections.